The desktop control room for planning, exceptions, and customer visibility.

 Resolve inbound issues

-Track ASN progress live, attach photos to receipt exceptions, and push the right issue to the right approver without leaving the dock view.
+Track ASN progress live, attach photos to receipt exceptions, review suggested putaway, and push the right task to the right operator without leaving the dock view.

 - 03